Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Summary and Conclusions

-In summary, a new scheme of approximation in quantum theory, designated herein as: ``Novel General Approximation Scheme" (NGAS) is presented in this dissertation, which is general, simple, non-perturbative, self-consistent and systematically improvable.
-The scheme is, in principle, applicable to general interacting systems described by a Hamiltonian and for arbitrary strength of interaction.
+In this report, we introduce a non-perturbative approximation scheme in quantum theory, termed the "Non-perturbative General Approximation Scheme" (NGAS).
+This scheme is fundamentally applicable to general interacting systems described by a Hamiltonian and is characterized by its simplicity in formulation, non-perturbative nature, self-consistency, and flexibility to incorporate various choices of approximating inputs.

-However, in this thesis we have confined the application of the scheme to the quartic-, sextic- and octic-anharmonic oscillators, the quartic-double well-oscillators and to the $~g \phi^{4}~$ quantum field theory in the massive symmetric phase.

-The essential feature of this scheme of approximation consists of finding a ``mapping'' which maps the ``interacting system'' on to an ``exactly solvable'' model, while preserving the major effects of interaction through the self consistency requirement of equal quantum averages of observables in the two systems.

-This approximation method has the advantage over the standard formulation of perturbation theory (SFPT) and the variational approximation by transcending the limitations of both: unlike the variational method, it is systematically improvable through the development of a new perturbation theory ``Mean Field Perturbation Theory"(MFPT), whereas in contrast to the case of the SFPT, MFPT satisfies the necessary condition of convergence after Borel-summation, for {\it all} allowed values of the anharmonic coupling strength, `$~g~$'.

-The scheme reproduces the results obtained by several earlier methods, e.g.[110-112] while transcending the limitations of these methods in respect of {\it wider applicability, systematic improvement }and {\it better convergence}.